 The illogical part in this scenario is the idea that being chemically dependent on alcohol is no different than drinking socially or on occasion.
 The latter situation involves an individual who typically employs the use of a cab service or designated driver in an effort to drink responsibly.

 However, there is nothing responsible about alcoholism.
 It affects more than just the ability to drive with proper judgment.
 It wrecks families and relationships, careers, spiritual, psychological and emotional well-being and physical health.
+If you or someone you know is seeking addiction help, here's a list of rehab centers to assist you in your search.
+You may also contact 800-891-8171 to speak to treatment specialist who can point you in the right direction.

 2. I can have just a few.